-After familiarizing yourself with the rudiments of genealogical research and before launching into serious family research, I would then recommend that you familiarize yourself with Irish history and Irish Geography (see Quick Links page).
+After familiarizing yourself with the rudiments of genealogical research and before launching into serious family research, I would then recommend that you familiarize yourself with Irish history and Irish Geography (see history and geography sections of Research in Ireland links page ).
 This will enable you to better understand and interpret whatever information you uncover in your search for your Nolan ancestry in Ireland.

 In the absence of direct proof linking your Nolan family back to a particular area in Ireland, at least two other avenues of research present themselves: